 It felt wrong to be eating up all our lunch in front of them so we offered them some of our olive bread and salami.
 One of the things I like about South Americans is that they always accept food, even if it's from complete strangers.
 It felt like we shared some sense of camaraderie with them, I guess because Mr. Human and I didn't have the luxuries the tour groups had and were carrying everything ourselves.

 They offered us some coffee:

-You can see in that single two-worded question why I love the Spanish language so much.
+See, this is why I love the Spanish language so much.
 For one, it's nice they have a word for "friend" that is so much more commonly and endearingly used than in English.
 And also because Latinos add '-ito-' to the end of basically everything.
 It makes the word diminutive - so in this case he means "Friend, a little coffee?"